wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/deploy-use-endpoint-configuration-manager/includes/3-examine-deployment-components-configuration-manager.md

  -  Make sure that the boot image contains the network and storage drivers that are required to provision the destination computer.
  -  Insure you included all the required applications.

-The Windows ADK is required as part of the prerequisites to setup a Configuration Manager hierarchy.
+The Windows ADK is required as part of the prerequisites to set up a Configuration Manager hierarchy.
 Windows ADK loads a set of boot images based on a specific version of Windows.
 These images evolve as Windows does and follows a support matrix in relation to Configuration Manager site server support.

 Starting with Configuration Manager 2006 and beyond, boot images have cloud capability that expands options for modern deployment; however, with the introduction of Autopilot and the use of OEM images from a vendor, the requirement to start devices from a boot image has less relevance.